 - Ontario Travel Information Centre.
-An Ontario Travel Information Centre is located on Hwy#417 close to the interprovincial border with Quebec. - Point-Fortune, Macdonnell-Williamson House, built in 1819, is located on the banks of the Ottawa River below the dam and power house at Carillon Rapids.
-It was designated a National Historic site by Parks Canada as the finest of several rubble-stone houses built in the area by retired North West Company fur trading partners. - 2 Waterfront Campsite on the St. Lawrence River / Gord Rees with Gaelic the common language in the region.
-Immigration was originally made up of Scottish emigrants from the Scottish Highlands.
-Sixty points of interest are included in the North and South Glengarry circuits.
-Williamstown boasts of St. Andrew's Church dating back to 1787, with the present church rebuilt in 1802.
-Be sure to visit the Vankleek Hill Museum and Glengarry Pioneer Museum on County Road#24 in Dunvegan.
+An Ontario Travel Information Centre is located on Hwy#417 close to the interprovincial border with Quebec. - Point-Fortune.
+Macdonnell-Williamson House, built in 1819, is located on the banks of the Ottawa River below the dam and power house at Carillon Rapids.
+It was designated a National Historic site by Parks Canada as the finest of several rubble-stone houses built in the area by retired North West Company fur trading partners.

-3 Historic Ruins of St. Raphael Cathedral / SDG Tourism
+- 1 Country Roads, SDG County / SDG Tourism - 2 Waterfront Campsite on the St. Lawrence River / Gord Rees - 3 Historic Ruins of St. Raphael Cathedral / SDG Tourism